Alexs2256/bookStore/README.md

-Bookstore Application
+Bookstore Application 📚
 This project is a web-based e-commerce application designed to emulate a manga store.
 It was developed as the final project for the Web Systems Development course at NJIT.
 The application allows users to view, add, update, and delete manga records, providing a foundational example of a full-stack web application.

 Table of Contents
-About
+About ℹ️

-Features
+Features ✨

-Technologies Used
+Technologies Used 🛠️

-Getting Started
+Getting Started 🚀

-Prerequisites
+Prerequisites ✅

-Installation
+Installation ⬇️

-Usage
+Usage 🎮

-Project Structure
+Project Structure 📂

-Contributing
+Contributing 🤝

-License
+License 📄

-About
+About ℹ️
 bookStore is the final project for the Web Systems Development course at NJIT.
 The project emulates an e-commerce website, specifically taking the form of a manga store.
 It showcases functionalities typical of an online retail platform, allowing for the management and display of popular manga titles like Naruto and Dragon Ball.
 This project was implemented using the Django web framework.

-Features
+Features ✨
-Manga Management:
+Manga Management: 📖

 View a list of all available manga titles.